Positive Operator Valued Measures and Feller Markov Kernels: Introduction

 The first is a characterization of the smearing which connects a commutative POVM to a real PVM.
 In particular, we show (see theorems \ref{weak}) that a POVM is commutative if and only if there exist a spectral measure $E$ and a Feller Markov kernel $\mu_{(\cdot)}(\cdot):\Gamma\times\mathcal{B}(X)\to[0,1]$, $\Gamma\subset\sigma(A)$, $E(\Gamma)=\mathbf{1}$, such that

-and $\mu_{\Delta}(\cdot)$ is continuous for each $\Delta\in\mathcal{R}$ where, $\mathcal{R}\subset\mathcal{B}(X)$ is a ring which generates the Borel $\sigma$-algebra $\mathcal{B}(X)$.
+and $\mu_{\Delta}(\cdot)$ is continuous for each $\Delta\in\mathcal{R}$ where, $\mathcal{R}\subset\mathcal{B}(X)$ is a ring which generates the Borel $\sigma$-algebra $\mathcal{B}(X)$ and $A$ is the self-adjoint operator corresponding to $E$.
 Therefore, $F$ is commutative if and only if there exists a Feller Markov kernel $\mu$ such that equation (\ref{Feller}) is satisfied.
 See section \ref{4} for the definition of Feller Markov kernel.
 That provides a new and stronger characterization of commutative POVMs.

 We also prove that the family of functions $\{\mu_{\Delta}\}_{\Delta\in\mathcal{B}(X)}$ separates the points of $\sigma(A)$ up to a null set (see theorems \ref{separate}, and \ref{weak}).
-In other words, the probability measures $\mu_{(\cdot)}(\lambda)$ and $\mu_{(\cdot)}(\lambda')$ which represent the randomizations corresponding to the sharp values $\lambda$ and $\lambda'$ are different.
+In other words, the probability measures $\mu_{(\cdot)}(\lambda)$ and $\mu_{(\cdot)}(\lambda')$ which represent the randomizations corresponding to the sharp values $\lambda$ and $\lambda'$, $\lambda\neq\lambda'$, are different.

 The second theorem is a characterization of the POVMs which admit a strong Feller Markov kernel, i.e., a Markov kernel $\mu$ such that the function $\lambda\mapsto\mu_{\Delta}(\lambda)$ is continuous for each $\Delta\in\mathcal{B}(X)$.
 In particular, we prove (see theorem \ref{uni}) that a POVM $F$ admits a strong Feller Markov kernel if and only if it is uniformly continuous.
 As an example, we develop the details for the unsharp position observable defined in equation (\ref{PositionExample}) above.
-Finally, we prove (see section 6) that a POVM $F$ which is absolutely continuous with respect to a regular finite measure $\nu$ is uniformly continuous (theorem \ref{abs}).
-We give some examples of absolutely continuous POVMs (see example \ref{PositionExample3}) and analyze the unsharp position observable which is obtained as the marginal of a phase space observable (see section 6.1).
+Finally, we prove (see section 6) that a POVM $F$ which is norm bounded by a regular finite measure $\nu$ is uniformly continuous (theorem \ref{abs}).
+We give some examples of POVMs that are norm bounded by regular measures (see example \ref{PositionExample3}) and analyze the unsharp position observable which is obtained as the marginal of a phase space observable (see section 6.1).